NYC Blackout leaves REIT investors in the dark

-NEW YORK (Reuters) - More than 2,100 investors, analysts and executives of U.S. real estate investment trusts were left in the dark most of the afternoon on Wednesday after an accident in an electric room under construction at the Hilton New York hotel in midtown Manhattan caused a power failure.
+NEW YORK, June 13 (Reuters) - More than 2,100 investors, analysts and executives of U.S. real estate investment trusts were left in the dark most of the afternoon on Wednesday after an accident in an electric room under construction at the Hilton New York hotel in midtown Manhattan caused a power failure.

 “There were some announcements on loudspeakers and the lights were flashing,” said Ian Goltra, a portfolio manager at Forward Management who was attending the National Association of Real Estate Investment Trusts annual REITWeek2012.